-The directors of Atos Wellness Limited ("Atos" or the "Company") have requested DMR Corporate Pty Ltd ("DMR Corporate") to prepare an independent expert's report in respect of the proposed transaction set out in Section 2 below.
+The directors of ATW Holdings Limited ("ATW" or the "Company")(formerly Atos Wellness Limited) have requested DMR Corporate Pty Ltd ("DMR Corporate") to prepare an independent expert's report in respect of the proposed transactions set out in Section 2 below.

-The proposed transaction is permitted by Section 611 of the Corporations Act 2001 ("the Act") and Rule 10.1 of the Listing Rules ("Listing Rule 10.1") of the Australian Securities Exchange ("ASX") provided that the transaction is agreed to by the Atos shareholders.
+The proposed transactions are permitted by Section 611 and Chapter 2E of the Corporations Act 2001 ("the Act") together with Rule 10.1 of the Listing Rules ("Listing Rule 10.1") of the Australian Securities Exchange ("ASX"), provided that the transactions are agreed to by the ATW shareholders.

-2. The Proposed Transaction
+2. The Proposed Transactions